TEFL TESOL courses

 • Spanish-English dictionary

-17. How much extra money should I bring?
+XVII.
+How much extra money should I bring?

-18. Do I need a Visa to enter Peru?
+XVIII.
+Do I need a Visa to enter Peru?

 Depending on where you are from you may or may not need a special visa to enter Peru.
 Most people, including those from the U.S., Canada, Australia, and Europe, automatically receive a 90-day tourist visa upon entering the country.

-19. Will I have phone and Internet access?
+XIX.
+Will I have phone and Internet access?

+The school has international phone and Fax service.
+Our students have free access to our computer centers with high speed internet and Wi-Fi connections; access is provided Monday - Friday 8:00 a.m. to 9:00 p.m. and Saturday and Sunday from 8:00 a.m. to 8:00 p.m.
 Projects based in the rainforest or in rural settings will not have the same phone and Internet service.
 Volunteers must be prepared for intermittent service or no service in these areas.
 In the most rural projects the only communication available is by shortwave radio.

-20. What should I do in case of an emergency?
+XX.
+What should I do in case of an emergency?

 If you experience an emergency while you are in Cusco, please contact the school immediately.
 If your family needs to reach you they can do so directly at the school numbers.

-21. Is the water safe to drink?
+XXI.
+Is the water safe to drink?

 Tap water in Peru is NOT safe for drinking.
 Tap water can be purified by boiling it or adding purification tablets, such as Micropur, which can be purchased at most pharmacies.
 Generally speaking, bottled water is easy to buy in stores.
 Showering and brushing your teeth with water is rarely a problem.

-22. Do I need vaccinations?
+XXII.
+Do I need vaccinations?

-It is recommended that travellers to Peru have vaccinations for Hepatitis A and Tetanus.
+It is recommended that travelers to Peru have vaccinations for Hepatitis A and Tetanus.
 Typhoid Fever and a malaria prophylactic are strongly recommended.
 Other immunizations may be necessary depending upon the circumstances of your project and personal medical history.
 Anti-malaria medication is NOT required, but is recommended if you are planning to visit the jungle.
-You should visit a travel-health clinic or your physician at least four weeks before arriving in Cusco.
+You should visit a travel-health clinic or your physician at least four weeks before arriving to Cusco.

-23. Should I bring any medicine?
+XXIII.
+Should I bring any medicine?

 See your physician for specific recommendations.

-24. Is Peru a safe country?
+XXIV.
+Is Peru a safe country?

 • Be careful if traveling on buses, as petty theft is common.